arquivo/functional-tests/README.md

 # Functional Tests

+## Execute the tests

-To select which platform/browser combinations to test on, set the SAUCE_ONDEMAND_BROWSERS environment variable to a string such as:
+To select which platform/browser combinations to test on, set the **SAUCE_ONDEMAND_BROWSERS** environment variable to a string such as:

 ```bash
 [